finbox-in/documentation/docs/middleware/flutter.md

 # FinBox Lending: Flutter

-FinBox Lending Flutter SDK is a wrapper around the Android SDK which helps add a digital lending journey to any mobile application.
+FinBox Lending Flutter SDK is a wrapper around the Android and IOS SDK which helps add a digital lending journey to any mobile application.

 ## Requirements

-Lending SDK works on Android 5.0+ (API level 21+), on Java 8+ and AndroidX.
+FinBox Lending SDK works on Android 5.0+ (API level 21+), on Java 8+ and AndroidX.
 In addition to the changes, enable desugaring so that our SDK can run smoothly on Android 7.0 and versions below.

 <CodeSwitcher :languages="{kotlin:'Kotlin',groovy:'Groovy'}">
 <template v-slot:kotlin>